 MBBS (Monash), FRACGP

 Chris graduated from the University of Monash in 1977 and is an experienced GP with more than 20 years of experience in clinical practice.
-He is a senior lecturer of the University of Queensland School of Medicine and has been actively involved in clinical teaching of medical students and mentoring of GP registrars in the last 20 years.
+He had been a senior lecturer of the University of Queensland School of Medicine and has been actively involved in clinical teaching of medical students and mentoring of GP registrars in the last 20 years.
 Chris was the recipient of the RACGP Mary Mahoney Award for his outstanding performance in the GP Fellowship assessment.
 He holds a diploma in Skin Cancer Medicine and has a special interest in skin cancer diagnosis using dermoscopy and advanced skills in procedures and minor surgery which involves doing flap and graft repairs.
 Chris is a member of the International Society of Travel Medicine and holds a Certificate in Travel Health.
 He is also a member of the Australasian College of Tropical Medicine and a Fellow of the Faculty of Travel Medicine.
 Chris volunteered as a doctor providing medical care in the Solomon Islands with an international team of doctors and nurses.
 Outside of medicine Chris enjoys dabbling on the share-market and doing geeky computer things with his Apple gadgets.

 Dr Juliet Anderson